Girv98/asca-rust/doc/doc.md

 ## Considerations

 ### Syllable Stress
-Currently, when a syllable is inserted to the beginning of a word, the added syllable steals the stress/tone of the previously initial syllable.
+Currently, when a syllable is inserted to the beginning of a word with `$`, the added syllable steals the stress/tone of the previously initial syllable.
 This is because the current implementation cannot differentiate between it and the scenario of adding a syllable to the end, or middle, of a word.

 Take this copy vowel insertion rule: